-It felt surreal to be in Russia, as it is quite literally across the entire Earth from where my family is in Hawaii.
+It felt surreal to be in Russia, as it is quite literally across the entire Earth from where I’m from in Hawaii.
 When people asked me where I was from, I responded with, “ya s Gavai” (I am from Hawaii) and they were always stunned.
 Their jaw dropped and they stared at me as if I were some sort of alien from a different planet.
 Some had never even heard of Hawaii; some thought it was close to Cuba, some didn’t know it was part of the U.S., and some had heard of it but wouldn’t be able to locate it on a map.
 I don’t blame them, it’s tiny.
 I imagine it is difficult for them to fathom such a far away place that is so polar opposite to Russia in every possible way.
 I felt so grateful to have had the opportunity to experience the culture, though I admit, the grimness of folks on the metro, at grocery stores and in passing on the streets was tough to get used to.
 From first glance one might think that based on facial expressions or the fact that nobody smiles at you in passing or when you enter an establishment, that Russian people are miserable.
 However, after spending one month there, I learned that smiling at everyone is simply not part of their culture.
 Smiling and laughing is reserved for family and people you know.

 Traveling abroad has helped me learn not to judge from my “American lens”, rather to accept a place and its people for what it is and try to understand where they come from and what has shaped their cultural ways.
 Russia has been through a lot of hard times and are still facing difficult circumstances as many other countries are.
 However, it is always possible to find the beauty everywhere; the key is not to compare to what you are accustomed to.

 After spending three weeks in St. Petersburg, here are 15 thing I learned during our travels to Russia: